jundalisay/spblist/content/en/research/hume/treatise/book-1/part-1/section-01.md

 - rank them under distinct heads, and
 - assign a name to each to mark the difference*

-> *I use 'impression' and 'idea' in a different sense from the usual.
+{{< f f="I use 'impression' and 'idea' in a different sense from the usual.
 I am restoring the word 'idea' to its original sense from which John Locke had perverted it.
 He made it stand for all our perceptions.
 'Impression' does not mean how our lively perceptions are produced in the soul.
-It merely means the perceptions themselves.
+It merely means the perceptions themselves. " >}}

 ## Simple and Complex Perceptions